 Of course, as with each of the several different iterations of the C1 Corvette before it, the 1962 Corvette did undergo more than just a mechanical overhaul.
 Though the overall appearance of the ‘62 remained faithful to the styling of Harley Earl’s earlier models, this new Corvette was, and remains, one of the most desirable of all the C1 models.

-While it’s styling was beginning to look a bit dated as it moved into it’s second decade of existence, this final variation was stripped of any of the remaining excesses that had plagued it’s earlier counterparts.
+While its styling was beginning to look a bit dated as it moved into its second decade of existence, this final variation was stripped of any of the remaining excesses that had plagued its earlier counterparts.

-The most obvious of these deletions was the removal of the chrome outlines that had framed the body side coves since 1956.
+The most obvious of these deletions was the removal of the chrome outlines that had framed the bodyside coves since 1956.
 Further, the chrome accent spears (that had accentuated the side vents within the coves) were also removed, replaced instead by more conservative aluminum blades that were finished in black.
 Another omission which added to the more cohesive look of the car was the deletion of the option to have the coves painted in a different color than the rest of the car.

 Other subtle changes also helped to give the 1962 Corvette a more unified appearance.
 Like the side spears in the coves, the silver mesh grille and its flanking cutouts were now finished in black, as was the background of the trunk lid medallion.
 Following one of the most popular automotive styling trends of the era, the ’62 Corvette was fitted with narrow-band white wall tires.
 They mated perfectly with the new Corvette and only helped to enhance its sleek, nearly minimalist appearance.
 In fact, the only place where any form of decoration was actually added was to the rocker panels, which were newly adorned with ribbed anodized-aluminum moldings.

-Despite it’s origins and it’s undeniable ties to the very first Corvette, the 1962 was faster, handled better, was more physically appealing, and was the most completely realized and most civilized of any Corvette made to date, though it continued to retain much of the pioneering imagination that made Harley Earl’s1953 concept car such a triumph at it’s unveiling during the 1953Motorama.
+Despite its origins and its undeniable ties to the very first Corvette, the 1962 was faster, handled better, was more physically appealing, and was the most completely realized and most civilized of any Corvette made to date, though it continued to retain much of the pioneering imagination that made Harley Earl’s1953 concept car such a triumph at its unveiling during the 1953Motorama.

 Sales of the 1962 Corvette jumped by nearly 40 percent from the previous year, with total sales of 14,531 units, pushing the Corvette firmly “into the black” on General Motors’ financial bottom line.
 For those early pioneers of the Corvette – Cole, Duntov, and Mitchell – this came as a huge relief.
 After all, they (like Harley Earl (before his retirement)), were the ones who fought to keep the Corvette program alive during its darkest days.
 Of course, getting to this point was only half the battle.
-Now that they had achieved solid financial success with the C1 Corvette platform, it was imperative that they bring Corvette forward into its next iteration and, in so doing, take the car to even greater successes.
+Now that they had achieved solid financial success with the C1 Corvette platform, it was imperative that they bring Corvette forward into its next iteration and, in so doing, take the car to even greater success.

 Little did any of them realize just how successful Corvette was about to become.